-27. How do I get the in-service training materials produced by the Justice Academy?
+28. How do I get the in-service training materials produced by the Justice Academy?

-Training materials may be obtained at cost from the North Carolina Justice Academy.
+Training materials may be obtained from the North Carolina Justice Academy.
 There are two methods to obtain materials:

-- a) Instructor and student lesson plans, PowerPoint slides, handouts, and DVDs can be purchased from the Academy bookstore.
-An order form may be obtained via NCJA website: http://ncja.ncdoj.gov/NCJAHome.aspx.
-These materials will be available on DVD. - b) Training materials will be available on the Web.
-If you are the Sheriff, his/her designee or an instructor, e-mail: - Mr. Bill DuBois at bdubois@ncdoj.gov to obtain the access information for the law enforcement in-service lesson plans. - Ms. Amanda Stephenson at arstephenson@ncdoj.gov to obtain the access information for the detention in-service lesson plans. - Ms. Susan Gillis at sgillis@ncdoj.gov to obtain the access information for the telecommunicator in-service lesson plans.
+- a) Instructor and student lesson plans, PowerPoint shows, handouts, and CDs/DVDs can be purchased from the Academy bookstore.
+These materials will be available on CD/DVD and flash drive (with the exception of Situational Awareness/Subject Control, which is unavailable on a flash drive).
+You can email the bookstore at ncjabookstore@ncdoj.gov or call 910-525-4553 to order material at cost. - b) Training materials will also be available for download for no cost, via the Academy's In-Service webpage.
+If you are the Sheriff, his/her designee, the Training Coordinator, or an instructor, e-mail: - Ms. Merrily Cheek at mcheek@ncdoj.gov to obtain the access information for the law enforcement in-service lesson plans. - Ms. Amanda Stephenson at arstephenson@ncdoj.gov to obtain the access information for the detention in-service lesson plans. - Ms. Susan Gillis at sgillis@ncdoj.gov to obtain the access information for the telecommunicator in-service lesson plans.